itprorh66/PEH-Test/README.md

 # PEH-Test
 Test for PEH
-This repository tewsts the ability to support PEH Team effort related to creating final documentation
+This repository tests the ability to support PEH Team effort related to creating final documentation